Cybersecurity-LINKS/ssi-provider/vc-create-demo/README.md

 # demo

-`did-create-demo.c` lets you create a DID document given an authentication key and an assertion key.
+`vc-create-demo.c` lets you create a VC given the private key of the issuer and the DID of the subject.

     nano Makefile